Growing Our Regional Economy.

 Invest In and Improve Transportation

 If you drive anywhere in Loudoun County or Northern Virginia, you are aware that your commute has gotten worse over the last seven years.
-This situation represents a failure among the politicians of Richmond to proactively represent and deliver on the transportation needs of Loudoun County.
+This situation represents a failure to proactively represent and deliver on the transportation needs of Loudoun County.
 Northern Virginia is the economic engine for the state.
 We need to ensure that the engine is not crippled by gridlock.

 I oppose increasing the economic burden of tolls here in Loudoun County as well as on commuter roads Eastern Loudoun families utilize to get to and from work.
 Since 2000, the cost for an end-to-end trip on the Dulles Greenway has gone from $2 to $6.50.
 That’s a “road tax” increase of more than 320% for the residents of Ashburn, most of whom travel to only one or two exits.
-We need to either implement “distance-based pricing,” which would prorate routes between exits, or purchase the Greenway from the developer and add it to the VDOT system.
-I will never put special interest money above the interests of you and your family.
+We need to either implement “distance-based pricing,” which would prorate routes between exits, or find other methods to ease the burden on Virginia commuters.